consoledotdev/home/content/research/mars.md

 ### Internet access on Mars

 How will we access the internet on Mars itself?
-Will the Mars pioneers follow the same approach digging up the surface of the planet to bury cables?
+Will the Mars pioneers follow the same approach of digging up the surface of the planet to bury cables?
 Maybe.
 There are no oceans so we can more efficiently connect regions with redundant connectivity, compared to [all those sub-sea connections](https://www.wired.com/story/yemen-internet-blackout-undersea-cable/) on Earth [which regularly break](https://www.wired.com/story/yemen-internet-blackout-undersea-cable/) and